A B O U T

 Jungian Depth Psychology

-Training in Jungian coaching, Active Imagination, archetypal theory, and shadow work
+Jung Platform Certification in Jungian coaching, employing active imagination, archetypal theory, and shadow work.

-Applied research in how stories change behavior, shift beliefs, and organize communities
+How stories change behavior, shift beliefs, and organize communities.

 Certified Human Design Reader